Welcome to Newport Beach

-Parkmobile.com - Pay for parking in city lots and meters from your phone.
-Using Parkmobile phone payments allows you to add time without returning to your vehicle.
+Parkmobile.com - Using Parkmobile phone payments allows you to add time without returning to your vehicle.
 This FREE service also provides meter expiration reminders.
 Register today online and save time when parking.
 Click here to see a video on how to set up and use Parkmobile application.
 Click here for a printable Parkmobile Quick Tips.

-Parking Lots and Meters- Find information on specific City lots and meters such as; location, fees, and hours of operation.
+Parking Lots and Meters- Find information on specific City lots and meters such as location, fees and hours of operation.
 Most parking meters require payment from 8 a.m. to 6 p.m. daily, including weekends and holidays.
-Hours of operation are posted on meter head, pay station or signage.
-Balboa Pier lot requires payment 24 hours a day.
-Disabled persons displaying a valid placard can park at any meter or pay station without charge, except at the Corona del Mar (no discount) and Balboa Pier (50% discount) parking lots.
-Meter zones and fees are established by Municipal Code Sections 12.44.020 and 12.44.040
+Hours of operation are posted on each meter head, pay station or other signage.
+The Balboa Pier lot requires payment 24 hours a day.
+Disabled persons displaying a valid placard can park at any meter or pay station without charge, except at the Corona del Mar State Beach lot (there is no discount) and the Balboa Pier lot (50-percent discount).
+Meter zones and fees are established by Municipal Code Sections 12.44.020 and 12.44.040.